bw2/ExpansionHunter/README.md

   - by default, the cache is reset after each locus, leading to a modest speedup with negligible memory overhead.
   - the new `--cache-mates` option activates reuse of the cache across loci, leading to a more significant speed increase, though at a cost of increased memory usage (typically in the range of 1-2GB of memory usage for catalogs with 100s to 1000s of loci).
   - if/when spliting a large variant catalog into multiple shards, it's important to presort the loci by their normalized motif (which is the cyclic shift of a motif that is alphabetically first - ie. AGC rather than CAG).
-    This ensures that loci with the same normalized motif will be processed in the same shard, increasing cache hit rates and therefore speed for this optimization.
+    This ensures that loci with the same motif will be processed in the same shard, increasing cache hit rates and therefore speed with this optimization.

 ### Citation